gregwhitaker/springwebflux-websockets-example/README.md

         ./gradlew :ticker-service:bootRun

-2. In a new terminal, run the following command to stream all stock tickers:
+2. In a new terminal, run the following command to start the `ticker-client` and stream all stock tickers:

         ./gradlew :ticker-client:bootRun